South Carolina Code 44-1-140

 This procedure applies to any food sold or distributed to the general student population, faculty, staff, and the public.
 No individual student, faculty, or staff member may sell food products on campus for personal profit.
 Food Safety Guidelines have been implemented at TTC to mandate compliance with South Carolina law.

 When engaging in fundraising activities, student organizations and clubs are required to complete a Fundraising Request form that must include a request to conduct bake/food sales.
 The Fundraising Request form should specify the date and nature of the fundraising activity, and type of food(s) being sold.
-The fundraising request must be approved by the Director of Student Activities at least seven (7) calendar days prior to the fundraising event.
+The fundraising request must be approved by the Director of Student Life at least seven (7) calendar days prior to the fundraising event.

 FOOD SAFETY GUIDELINES

 The following food safety guidelines must be followed to comply with SC Regulation 61-25 (SC Code Ann.
 Sec.
 44-1-140 (2) 1976):